Skip to main content

 Apply matter codes, document types, and filing dates consistently.
-Keep discovery, contracts, and pleadings audit-ready and searchable.

 Legal naming standard